Indian Textile Machinery Industry

 .
 Withstand demands of import penetration and uphold a dominant existence in the domestic market.

 .
 India’s Government has also declared the National Textile Policy-2000 to expand a sound and vibrant textile industry.
-The objectives and plunged areas of the national textile policy cover technology up-gradation, enhancement of productivity, quality consciousness, product diversification, etc.
+The objectives and plunge areas of the national textile policy cover technology up-gradation, enhancement of productivity, quality consciousness, product diversification, etc.

 Schemes to strengthen investment in textiles during the Tenth Plan cover: